Intensive Persian Language

 Aural: Listening material in the form of recordings from Iranian radio stations and audio and video tapes of story reading, films etc. is available upon request.

-The main course text book is
+The main module text book is

 - Teach Yourself Modern Persian by Narguess Farzad.